sparkfun/Qwiic_Template_Py/README.md

 For example, in GitHub, when the contents of the file is viewed, the system will display details about the license and clearly indicate to the user what the license covers.

-The SparkFun qwiic python module implementations fall under the MIT license.
+The SparkFun Qwiic python module implementations fall under the MIT license.

 ### Source Code License Attribution
 Each source file distributed with one of our python packags/modules must include the proper license attribution in the entry comment section of the code.